awslabs/Renate/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: "[BUG] Summarize your problem in the title"
+title: "Summarize your problem in the title"
-labels: ''
+labels: 'triage'
 assignees: ''

 ---